aces/Loris/modules/statistics/README.md

 files and tarchive tables.
 The default tabs are described in further detail below.

+The Statistics registers widgets in the `dashboard` module.

 ### Demographic Statistics

 This tab provides general statistics relating to the number of candidates